 - a company in which you hold shares, so that any dividends payable are paid to the ATO.

-Garnishee notices are not ‘one off’ – they require the recipient to comply either until all of you tax debt has been paid, or the ATO withdraws the notice.
+Some garnishee notices require the recipient to comply either until all of your tax debt has been paid, or the ATO withdraws the notice.
 The ATO is only likely to withdraw a notice where an alternative arrangement has been entered into (e.g. a payment plan is agreed, or a dispute about the tax debt is settled under a Settlement Deed).